cs3216-quake/hawker-hub-api/README.md

 # Preparation

-1. Download and build the front end repository
+Download and build the front end repository

 ```
 $ cd ..
 $ git clone https://github.com/cs3216-quake/hawker-hub
 $ cd hawker-hub
-$ gulp dist
+$ gulp
 ```
 Make sure that the front end repository is located on the same directory as the server, like this.

 ```
 /hawker-hub
 /hawker-hub-api
 ```
-2. Install Composer and PHP library dependencies.
+Install Composer and PHP library dependencies.

 ```
 $ curl -sS https://getcomposer.org/installer | php
 $ ./composer.phar install
 ```

-3. Make sure you have a working `docker-compose` command.
+Make sure you have a working `docker-compose` command.

 ```
 $ docker-compose
 ```

 # Running the App